Troubleshooting: Control 1.18 — Application-Level Authorization and RBAC

 - In PPAC, confirm the Dataverse team linked to the group exists and has the FSI custom role assigned.
 Group-only assignment without a linked Dataverse team is the most common cause.

 - Confirm the user has a Dataverse application user / system user record.
-Users added to groups but never provisioned into Dataverse will appear in PPAC as "Disabled" or "Not present".
+Users added to an Entra group but not provisioned into the Dataverse environment will not appear (or will appear as Disabled) in the PPAC Users list for that environment.
+Force provisioning via PPAC > Settings > Users > + Add users.

 Resolution